Ouroboros/JuusanKoubou/PyLibs/pymongo-3.7.2.dist-info/DESCRIPTION.rst

   $ python setup.py install

-Do **not** install the "bson" package.
-PyMongo comes with its own bson package;
-doing "easy_install bson" installs a third-party package that is incompatible with PyMongo.
+Do **not** install the "bson" package from pypi.
+PyMongo comes with its own bson package; doing "easy_install bson" installs a third-party package that is incompatible with PyMongo.

 Dependencies
 ============

-PyMongo supports CPython 2.6, 2.7, 3.3+, PyPy, and PyPy3.
+PyMongo supports CPython 2.6, 2.7, 3.4+, PyPy, and PyPy3.

-Optional dependencies for GSSAPI and TLS:
+Optional dependencies:

 GSSAPI authentication requires `pykerberos
 <https://pypi.python.org/pypi/pykerberos>`_ on Unix or `WinKerberos